 The Northwest Portland Hostel comprises a quartet of charming historic houses in the heart of Nob Hill.
 With 24-hour access, walkability to bustling Nob Hill (and the Portland Streetcar) and dorm beds starting at $25, this friendly hostel is ideal for budget-conscious global trekkers.

-As America’s only tiny house hotel, Caravan offers truly unique accommodations for adventurous visitors in the trendy Alberta Arts District.
+As America’s first tiny house hotel, Caravan offers truly unique accommodations for adventurous visitors in the trendy Alberta Arts District.
 These custom-built, self-contained trailers each fit a fully functioning kitchen, bathroom and sleeping space for one to four into 100-200 square feet.
 Communal fire pits, barbecue grills and Adirondack chairs provide plenty of opportunity to kick back outside, as does quick access to neighborhood bars and restaurants.